 You may have come across the term ‘color of title’ in your research into squatter’s rights.
-Essentially ‘color of title’ means that the ownership of a property is not ‘regular’, One ore more of the correct legal documents, memorials, or registrations is missing.
+Essentially ‘color of title’ means that the ownership of a property is not ‘regular’, one or more of the correct legal documents, memorials, or registrations is missing.
 In some states, this is a requirement for adverse possession.

 Do Squatters Have to Pay Property Taxes in North Carolina?

 In some states, the payment of property taxes is a requirement to make an adverse possession claim.
 That isn’t the case in North Carolina.
-Squatters are not required to pay property taxes in order to make an adverse possession claim here.
+Although paying taxes on the property have helped adverse possession claims, it is not a requirement.

 How to Get Rid of Squatters in North Carolina

 There are no special laws for removing squatters in North Carolina.
-Landowners must go through a judicial eviction process in order to have squatters removed from the property.
+Landowners must go through a judicial eviction process to have squatters removed from the property.

 However, there is a disability provision in North Carolina law.
 If a landowner is legally disabled (they are underage, imprisoned, or legally incompetent), they have more time to reclaim their property.
 After their disability is lifted (after they come of age, are released from prison, or regain competency), they have 3 additional years to stop an adverse possession claim.

-After a successful eviction, a landowner cannot remove squatters on their own.
+It is important to note that a landowner cannot remove squatters on their own.
 Any measures that a landowner takes to self-evict the squatters (such as shutting off the utilities or changing the locks) is illegal and can result in a lawsuit for the landowner.
-Instead, they must obtain a Writ of Possession, which will allow the sheriff to remove the squatter from the property and add a padlock.

-For a civil property issue, you should always call the sheriff and not local law enforcement.
+For a civil property issue, landowners should always call the sheriff and not local law enforcement.
 The police can only help with criminal trespassers, and they often can’t help beyond that.
-It is critical that you only contact the local police in this instance, and leave all squatter issues to the sheriff or constable.

 Tips for Protecting Yourself from Squatters in North Carolina